dbus2/zbus/book/src/service.md

 ### Sending signals

-As you might have noticed in the previous example, the signal methods don't take a `&self` argument but a `SignalContext` reference.
+As you might have noticed in the previous example, the signal methods don't take a `&self` argument but a `SignalEmitter` reference.
 This allows to emit signals whether from inside or outside of the `interface` methods' context.
-To make things simpler, `interface` methods can receive a `SignalContext` passed to them using the special `zbus(signal_context)` attribute, as demonstrated in the previous example.
+To make things simpler, `interface` methods can receive a `SignalEmitter` passed to them using the special `zbus(signal_emitter)` attribute, as demonstrated in the previous example.

 Please refer to [`interface` documentation][didoc] for more examples and list of other special